model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 must not perform I/O, mutate memory (`&mut` vars and such) or (de)allocate heap memory.
 This is enforced in two layers.
 First with an MIR traversal over all code reachable from a contract expression.
-An error is thrown if known side-effecting actions are performed such as `ptr::write`, `malloc` or `free` in a second layer we rely on CBMC to catch the violation dynamically if the code calls out to C, ensuring soundness but causing less readable errors.
+An error is thrown if known side-effecting actions are performed such as `ptr::write`, `malloc` or `free`.
+In a second layer we rely on CBMC to catch the violation dynamically if the code calls out to C, ensuring soundness but causing less readable errors.

 <!--